 The assessment evaluates a wide range of mental functions by comparing your results against a healthy demographic database:

-• Executive Functioning: Measuring high-level skills like planning, organization, multitasking, and problem-solving.
+Executive Functioning: Measuring high-level skills like planning, organisation, multitasking, and problem-solving.

 Why People Get One